Person

 Summary

 Henry Lenehan initially worked as a clerk with Australian Joint Stock Bank where he was posted to Ipswich and Rockhampton in Queensland.
 He then went on to work as a draftsman in the Railway Department (Queensland?).
-His appointment as an assistant to the Government Astronomer of New South Wales followed shortly afterwards (1870).
-Lenehan remained in this post for over thirty years, filling in for the Government Astronomer on several occasions.
+His appointment as an assistant to the Government Astronomer of New South Wales (Henry C, Russell) followed shortly afterwards (1870).
+Lenehan remained in this post for over thirty years, being responsible for recording accurate star positions using the transit instrument.
+On several occasions he was Acting Government Astronomer.
 Finally, on 1 January 1907, he was appointed Government Astronomer and quickly set about organising for thousands of observations and readings to be made.
 These included gravity readings taken by the Sydney Observatory, magnetic studies by the Red Hill Observatory and the observation of the total solar eclipse and Daniel's comet in 1908 at Flint Island.
-Henry Lenehan was elected a Fellow of the Royal Astronomical Society of London and was a long-term councilor and one-time president of the Royal Society of New South Wales.
+Henry Lenehan was elected a Fellow of the Royal Astronomical Society of London, and was a long-term councillor and President of the Royal Society of New South Wales.

 Details